mongodb/docs/source/includes/table-transactions-operations.rst

      - :dbcommand:`insert`

+     - For :ref:`feature compatibility version (fcv) <view-fcv>` ``"4.4"`` or greater, when run against a non-existing collection, the collection is implicitly created.

-     - Only when run against an existing collection.
+       For fcv ``"4.2"`` or less, can only be run against an existing collection.

    * - :method:`db.collection.save()`
      -
+     - For :ref:`feature compatibility version (fcv) <view-fcv>` ``"4.4"`` or greater, if an insert against a non-existing collection, the collection is implicitly created.

-     - If an insert, only when run against an existing collection.
+       With fcv ``"4.2"`` or less, if an insert, can only be run against an existing collection.

    * - | :method:`db.collection.updateOne()`
        | :method:`db.collection.updateMany()`